-In 1994, animation legend David Allen (1944-1999) hired me to animate gigantic scorpions for the feature film Oblivion.
-The film was a bizarre space-western, the original "cowboys and aliens"!
-It was produced by Full Moon Entertainment, which was a very busy studio with many movies in production.
-At that time, David was running the Full Moon special effects department and rarely doing any actual hands-on animation.
-In fact his main concern was planning for his upcoming Primevals movie, which was his dream project.
-He trusted his crew to create the work for other films such as Oblivion, under his overall supervision.
-I teamed up with Joseph Grossberg, who was in charge of the visual effects camera work and lighting.
-My task was to bring the giant alien scorpions, called Night Scorps, to life via stop-motion animation.
+In 1994, animation legend David Allen (1944-1999) hired me to animate giant scorpions for the feature film Oblivion.
+The film was a bizarre space-western, the original "Cowboys and Aliens"!
+It was produced by Full Moon Entertainment, a very busy studio with many movies in production.
+At that time, David was running the Full Moon visual effects department, but was mostly focused on planning for his dream project, the upcoming movie Primevals.
+He entrusted his crew to create the work for other films such as Oblivion, under his overall supervision.
+I worked with Joseph Grossberg, who was responsible for the visual effects camera work and lighting.
+My task was to bring the giant alien scorpions, called Night Scorps, to life through stop-motion animation.

 I am using surface gauges to measure the movement.
 Note the counterweight above.

-We used 3 types of setups: The rear-projected frame-by-frame process shot (AKA dynamation) was used for many of them.
-For static backgrounds, a backlit "translite" was used with miniature ground in front for the scorpion puppets to walk on.
-And a full miniature set with a cliff wall was used for the final sequence.
+We used three different setups: the rear-projected frame-by-frame process shot (also known as dynamation) for many of the shots, a backlit "translite" for static backgrounds with miniature ground in front for the scorpion puppets to walk on, and a full miniature set with a cliff wall for the final sequence.
 The Night Scorp puppets were made by the late Laine Liska, with ball and socket armatures by Jeff Taylor.
-The puppets were beautiful and moved smoothly.
-Unfortunately they were quite heavy, and if more than two legs were off the ground they would tend to sag!
-I solved that by attaching a wire to the scorpion's body which had a counterweight on the other end above the stage, to reverse the force of gravity.
-That solution worked great, but I had to be careful that the wire would not show when photographed.
+They were beautifully made and moved smoothly, but they were also quite heavy.
+If more than two legs were off the ground, the puppets tended to sag.
+To solve this issue, I attached a wire to the scorpion's body and added a counterweight on the other end above the stage to reverse the force of gravity.
+This solution worked well, but I had to be careful to ensure that the wire was not visible when photographed.

 Two giant Night Scorps tear apart the alien villain Redeye.